isc-projects/kea/doc/sphinx/arm/tls.rst

 - the ``key-file`` string parameter specifies the private key of the end-entity certificate.

+The three string parameters must be either all not specified (TLS disabled) or all specified (TLS enabled).

+TLS is asymmetric: the authentication of the server by the client is mandatory but the authentication of the client by the server is optional.
+In TLS terms this means the server can require the client certificate or not so there is a server specific TLS parameter.

 - the ``cert-required`` boolean parameter allows a server to not require the client certificate.
-Its default value is true which means to require the client certificate and to authenticate it.
-This flag has no meaning on the client side.
+Its default value is true which means to require the client certificate and to authenticate the client.
+This flag has no meaning on the client side: the server always provides a certificate which is validated by the client.

-The three string parameters must be either all not specified (TLS disabled) or all specified (TLS enabled).

 Objects in files must be in the PEM format.
 Files can contain more than one certificate but this was not tested and is not supported.